 Groynes

 Groynes are wooden barriers constructed at right angles to the beach to retain the material.
-The beach material, including sand and pebbles, are trapped between groynes and cannot be transported away by longshore drift.
-Groynes encourage a wide beach which helps absorb energy from waves, reducing the rate of cliff erosion.
+The beach material, including sand and pebbles, is trapped between groynes and cannot be transported away by longshore drift.
+Groynes encourage a wide beach that helps absorb energy from waves, reducing the rate of cliff erosion.
 The photograph below illustrates the difference in how far waves travel inland when sediment is trapped by a groyne raising the height of the beach.

 A groyne at Hornsea on the Holderness Coast